Permissions in Exchange hybrid deployments

 Configuring your on-premises Exchange servers to support hybrid mailbox permissions

-To enable Full Access and Send on Behalf permissions in a hybrid deployment, additional configuration changes might be necessary depending on the version of Exchange you have installed.
-The following table shows which versions of Exchange support delegated mailbox permissions in a hybrid deployment with Office 365 and what additional configuration is needed.
+To enable Full Access and Send on Behalf permissions in a hybrid deployment, more configuration changes might be necessary depending on the version of Exchange you have installed.
+The following table shows which versions of Exchange support delegated mailbox permissions in a hybrid deployment with Microsoft 365 or Office 365 and what additional configuration is needed.
 For steps on how to configure Exchange 2013 and 2010 servers and mailboxes to support ACLs, see Configure Exchange to support delegated mailbox permissions in a hybrid deployment.

 |Exchange 2013||Exchange 2013 servers need the following:

-• On-premises remote mailboxes associated with Office 365 mailboxes need to be configured to support ACLs.
-This needs to be done for each on-premises remote mailbox that's associate with an Office 365 mailbox.
+Previously, on-premises remote mailboxes associated with Microsoft 365 or Office 365 mailboxes needed to be configured to support ACLs.
+This was required to be done for each on-premises remote mailbox that's associated with a Microsoft 365 or Office 365 mailbox.

 |Exchange 2007 or earlier||Not supported.|